All ideas tagged "engravings"

 You can engrave on walls or doors.
 Elbereth on walls or doors doesn’t work.
 You can read it by standing on the nearest space.
 Random graffiti, if it generates on a floor square next to a wall or door, may say “Something is written on the wall here.” instead of the floor.
 Graffiti could render as ~ or something similar.

-Engraving with Fire Brand creates a burnt engraving as a wand of fire does (but still degrades the sharpness of the blade).
+Engraving with Fire Brand should create a burnt engraving like a wand of fire does (it still degrades the sharpness of the blade, though).